 In each Alliant library location, computers are available to access the Internet, electronic books and journals, and online research databases, such as PsycINFO, Lexis-Nexis, OCLC FirstSearch, Digital Dissertations, Social Science Citation Index, Medline, ERIC, and Criminal Justice Periodical Index.
 Most of these online resources may also be accessed from home or office.
 The Alliant Library is also open to the public.

-The San Francisco Law School law library is available to students Monday through Saturday during class and office hours.
+The San Francisco Law School law library at the Haight Street campus is available to students Monday through Saturday during class and office hours.
 The Law Library is accreditation compliant and the hard copy collection includes United States Supreme Court Cases, California Appellate and Supreme Court cases, annotated California Statutes, the full Witkin series, specialized Treatises, and other legal research and reference materials.
 Students and faculty at San Francisco Law School have access to comprehensive on-line legal materials provided by LexisNexis, which can also be utilized by the computers in the quiet, library setting.

 An accomplished staff of librarians and support personnel provide services across the University and to distance learners.
 Services include reference, bibliographic research consultation, information literacy instruction, interlibrary loan, document delivery, and course reserves.
 Please visit http://library.alliant.edu for additional information.
 To start using the library, follow the link and log in with your last name as username and your Alliant ID# as password (note that this login is different than that used to access other Alliant resources online).
 Begin by perusing the research guides at http://alliant.libguides.com/index.php and if additional assistance is needed, contact a librarian at http://alliant.libguides.com/askalibrarian.